 Treating a male patient requires a thorough understanding of the specific aesthetic and anatomical differences that are associated with men.
 Men typically should have a square face shape; and lower, straighter, flatter eyebrows.
 Eyelid or eyebrow heaviness is considered acceptable and attractive – think Brad Pitt.
 Also, men should have sharp angles in their cheek and jawline (curves or roundness, particularly in the mid-cheek, is considered feminine and looks great on women, but strange on men).
 Men have a more dominant lower face, with a stronger, wider, and squarer chin; larger muscle bulk; and facial hair; with thicker and more sebaceous skin.

 Now envisage this same man in his 30s or 40s – his jaw has widened, the angles of his face are sharper, and his brows have lowered, with a few lines here and there: a masculine rugged man is born.

-One of the two times I might differ from the typical male aesthetic would be a cultural aesthetic difference - e.g. contemporary Japanese males, where they prefer more of a slender face, so will often request treatments for facial slimming.
+Sometimes there’s a cultural aesthetic difference in what men want to look like – e.g. contemporary Japanese males, where they prefer more of a slender face, so will often request treatments for facial slimming.
 The other instance might be a man seeking a more feminine look.
-I would firstly educate on what features are considered attractive for males whilst taking on board the clients wishes and goals.
-If I believed this treatment would upgrade their look or at least not downgrade, I would be happy to treat.
-As a male patient in order to achieve your desired result, you must find a clinician who shares the same aesthetic and treatment goals as you do.
+We would firstly educate on what we can achieve whilst taking on board the client’s wishes and goals.
+In order to achieve the desired result, it’s important to men to find a clinician who shares the same aesthetic and treatment goals.